 213 Acting Upon a Reasonable Accommodation Request

-A request for accommodation must be referred to the RAC when an employee has requested an accommodation or modification of his or her work assignment or job duties based on a medical reason, and when one or more of the following is true:
+A request for accommodation must be referred to the RAC when an employee has requested an accommodation or modification of his or her work assignment or job duties based on a medical reason, and when one or more of the following is true for the supervisor or manager:

 In addition, referral to the RAC is appropriate when an appointing official questions the medical suitability of an applicant.

-Note: You do not need to refer all requests for accommodation to a RAC.
+Note: The supervisor or manager is not required to refer all requests for accommodation to a RAC.
 For example, if an employee requests specialized equipment, such as an ergonomic chair, and local management can provide the equipment expeditiously, there is no need for RAC involvement.

-You must document all requests for reasonable accommodation, oral or in writing, for the following reasons:
+The supervisor or manager must document all requests for reasonable accommodation, orally or in writing, for the following reasons:

-Exception: Once an employee requests and the Postal Service grants a type of reasonable accommodation that the employee is likely to need on a repeated basis, then the Postal Service does not require documentation for record-keeping purposes each time the employee needs the accommodation (see 26).
+Exception: Once an employee requests and the Postal Service grants a type of reasonable accommodation that the employee is likely to need repeatedly, then the Postal Service does not require documentation for record keeping each time the employee needs the accommodation.
+(See 26, “Record Keeping.”)

-Whenever you activate the reasonable accommodation process, a six-step process is followed to determine whether to provide an accommodation to the applicant or the employee.
+Whenever the supervisor or manager activates the reasonable accommodation process, a six-step process is followed to determine whether to provide an accommodation to the applicant or the employee.
 The steps are as follows:

 • Step One: Determine whether an individual has a disability and meets minimum qualification standards.